-The BEC lab enrolls in a massive open online course through Delft and UMD on EdX.
-"Topology in Condensed Matter: Tying Quantum Knots" will help us connect our work on spin textures to work in other fields.
+The BEC lab enrolls in a massive open online course through Delft and the University of Maryland on EdX.
+"Topology in Condensed Matter: Tying Quantum Knots" will help us connect our experiments on spin textures to work in other fields.

 Our undergraduate and NSF-REU students present their research on BECs & daguerreotypes at the OSA/APS-DLS Frontiers in Optics Symposium on Undergraduate Research in Tucson (abstracts) as well as at the Syracuse Physics Undergraduate Research Day.

 Justin T. Schultz gives a seminar at the Rochester Institute of Technology's Photons After Dark on atom optics and our recent Raman waveplate publication.

 Thanks to funding support from JQI, APS, and UR, the BEC lab attends the International Conference on Atomic Physics (ICAP) in Washington DC to present their recent work on vortex spin textures, geometric phases in atom optics, and quantum gates.
 Justin T. Schultz won one of six poster prizes for "An analog of polarization in atom optics: a Raman waveplate to measure the Gouy phase in matter waves" (thanks EPL & JQI!).

 The CAT group attends DAMOP in Madison, WI to enjoy many sessions that resonate with our interests and give four presentations on research in both labs.

 Prof. Bigelow speaks about recent work on the nanophysics of daguerreotypes at the American Association for the Advancement of Science (AAAS) Annual Meeting and The Institute of Optics colloquium.
 Undergraduate Emily Thompson (Clemson) presents her work on the effects of guilding, biology, light exposure, and more on the daguerreotype at the APS April Meeting.
 Learn more here.